 Average Hospital Stay

-- If you had a rectocele repair, the bladder catheter will be removed as soon as you are able to use the bathroom on your own.
+For a rectocele repair, the bladder catheter will be removed when you can use the bathroom on your own.

-- If you had a cystocele repair, the bladder catheter often needs to stay in longer—sometimes 2-6 days.
-This will allow the bladder more time to begin to work normally.
+For cystocele repairs the bladder catheter needs to stay for up to 6 days to give the bladder more time to work normally.

 - Washing their hands